nicolaspayette/Reflection-Extension/README.md

 `reflection:current-procedure` reports the name of the current procedure.

 ## `current-argument-values`
 `reflection:current-argument-values` reports the arguments of the current procedure and their current values.
-The result is structured as a list of lists, where each sublist contains the name of an argument and its value.
+The result is a list of lists, where each sublist contains the name of an argument and its value.

 ## `callers`
 `reflection:callers` reports the name of the callers to the current procedure as a list.
 If this is inside a procedure `foo`, which is called by `bar` this will report `["FOO" "BAR"]`.